belmead/hugo-blog/content/wip/2025-3-10-manga-api.md

 ---
-title: "Using Lovable.dev the pain of finding a good API"
+title: "Lovable.dev and the pain of finding a good API"
 description: "AIs and APIs."
 date: 2025-03-10
 ---